Contact

 What's New?

-January 2024 - Our paper on prototyping voice technologies for care relationships was accepted to CHI 2024.
+May 2024 - Led by John Rudnik, our paper on prototyping voice technologies for care relationships was presented at CHI 2024 and won an Honorable Mention award!